 Use the --help option to view information about the vboximg-mount command usage.
+The complete command reference is described in chapter 8.48, vboximg-mount, page 231.

 When vboximg-mount mounts an Oracle VM VirtualBox disk image, it creates a one level deep file system at a mount point that you specify.
 The file system includes a device node that represents the synthesized disk image as a readable or readable-writeable bytestream.
 This bytestream can be mounted either by using the host OS or by using other FUSE-based file systems.